Get insider access

 Our Verdict

 The BenQ TH671ST is decent for watching movies.
-Its native contrast is good, so watching movies in pitch-black rooms is a treat.
-The projector is truly at its best in dark rooms because its brightness is mediocre.
-The projector's color gamut is very good, but it isn't bright enough to make colors pop, and it doesn't have HDR support.
-The projector's color accuracy before calibration is great, easily good enough for all but the most ardent color purists.
+Its brightness is mediocre, but its contrast is satisfactory, so watching movies in pitch-black rooms is a pleasant experience.
+The projector's color gamut is very good, but it isn't bright enough to make colors pop, and this model doesn't have HDR support.
+The projector's color accuracy before calibration is great; it's easily good enough for all but the most ardent color purists.

 Pros

-• Good contrast for a pleasant movie watching experience in dark rooms.
+• Satisfactory contrast for a pleasant movie watching experience in dark rooms.

 • Great image accuracy prior to calibration.